m7wq/LegacySchematicsAPI/README.md

 ## First of all please put a star 🥺 it took me hours of searching and trying to make this masterpiece

-# IMPORTANT: Use the jar file on lib as dependency
+# IMPORTANT: Use the jar file on lib as dependency and plugin;
-Tutorial:
+Tutorial To use it as a dependency:
 ---

 ## ✅ Step 1: Project Structure